 And not only that, but we actually have some level of control over how we think and what we say to ourselves or other people.
 Let’s get started:

 - What are you afraid of?
-Really define the worry that is holding that fear hostage.
-When we know the specific concern, it’s much easier to really question it, and make a balanced judgement.
+Define the worry that is holding your fear hostage.
+When we know a specific concern, it’s much easier to really question it, and make a balanced judgement.

 - Is this worry ‘real’?
 Ask yourself if there is some truth behind the concern.
 Have you let people down before, or received negative feedback that you haven’t analysed and made changes based on?
 What evidence is there behind the thoughts?

 - Is there another side?
 Our thoughts do come from something, so it’s likely you found some evidence for that concern — but we often forget to look at the whole picture.
 What evidence do you have against the concern?
 Have you ever completed a task or created something that you didn’t feel ‘qualified’ for, and it didn’t go entirely wrong?

 - If this worry came true, how bad would it be?
 Often the worries we have are quite out of proportion to the ‘realistic’ outcome.
 If the event were to go badly, or someone didn’t like it, would it really be as bad as you think?

 - Balance it out.
 Use the evidence you’ve found to balance out the worry.
 “Although I may not be an expert, I can definitely help my client improve in this skill, which is all they are asking for.”